Seasons

 Carry a Bag of Ice Packs

 Some of my Japanese friends do this.
-They carry a “cooler” bag and load it with like 4 large ice packs.
+They carry a cooler bag and load it with four large ice packs.
 Whenever they feel too hot, they either hug the pack until they cool down, or they grab one ice pack and rub it all over their body to cool down.

 Fight the heat during the daytime

-Wet a long neck towel and put some ice cubes in it.
+Wet a long towel and put some ice cubes in it.
 Wrap it around your neck or place it over your head.
-This only works until the ice melt off.
+This only works until the ice melts off.
 It’s a good temporary solution.

 Ice towel

-An inexpensive way to cool off when you get home is having a stock of frozen towels in the freezer.
-All you have to do is use the washing machine, fold the wet towels, pop it in a freezer, and take it out to wipe your sweat when you get home from the heat.
+An inexpensive way to cool off when you get home is to have a stock of frozen towels in the freezer.
+All you have to do is use the washing machine, fold the wet towels, pop them in a freezer, and take them out to wipe your sweat when you get home from the heat.

 After wiping, just put the towel back in the machine.